genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/curated-public-datasets.md

 Several datasets share an aggregated configuration.
 Each dataset's own section repeats the configuration that applies to it.

+A dataset may appear more than once when more than one configuration has been prepared for it. `FibroticLiverWatsonMERFISH` has two: `aggregated_config_3`, which extracts the default `X` matrix, and `FibroticLiverWatsonMERFISH_raw`, which extracts expression from `.raw` instead.
+Pick the one that matches the matrix you want.
+See [Configuration reference](configuration-reference.md#extracting-a-matrix-other-than-default-x) for how a configuration names a matrix.

 | Configuration | Datasets |
 |---|---|
 | [`aggregated_config_1`](../../../../assets/user-guide/doc-odm-user-guide/doc-odm-user-guide/extras/aggregated_config_1.json) | HeartDiversityTucker10x · SCP1303 · GSE192740_human · GSE192740_mouse · GSE292928 · GSE148434 |